adamavenir/sarahavenir.com/content/reading/emergent-strategy-adrienne-maree-brown.md

 ---
+title: "Emergent Strategy"
-title: "Emergent Strategy by Adrienne Maree Brown"
+author: "Adrienne Maree Brown"
 date: "2018-05-10"
+image: emergent-strategy.jpg
 ---

 > “What is easy is sustainable.
 Birds coast when they can.”
 >
 > —Adrienne Maree Brown, Emergent Strategy